TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/ChildDocs/FeatureAggregationCHILD.md

 Machine learning algorithms require fixed-size feature vectors, but raw temporal window data has variable-length structures (2-7 windows depending on video duration).
 This component eliminates the ragged array problem by organizing videos into duration buckets where all videos share identical temporal window structures.
 Each bucket processes videos with consistent window counts, enabling direct CSV aggregation while preserving full temporal granularity and narrative pacing patterns critical for creative analysis.

+**Middle Segment Aggregation**: For buckets 9-13s and 13-18s, middle segments are aggregated into a single "middle_aggregate" window instead of kept separate (middle_1, middle_2, middle_3).
+This ensures all 21 base features are reliably measured, as individual middle windows in these buckets are too short (1-4s) for features like scene_count, speech_coverage, and scene_duration_variance to produce stable values.
+The aggregation uses four strategies: SUM for count features (scene_count, word_count), MIN/MAX for extreme values (shortest_scene, longest_scene), MODE for categorical features (dominant_emotion_id, has_captions), and AVERAGE for all continuous/ratio features.
+Buckets 18-33s and longer preserve separate middle segments as their windows (3-22.8s each) are long enough for reliable feature extraction.

 ### 1.2 Where This Fits in Pipeline

 **Foundation Dependencies**: This component depends on MLPlanningv2.md Part 1 for: